How to Use Calcium Hypochlorite for Water Purification

-When I was writing my book, Survival Mom, I was a real stickler for accuracy.
-Chapter 2 is all about water storage and purification, so I went to water expert Alan Martindale who is the Water Quality Supervisor for the City of Mesa in Arizona with all my unanswered questions about water safety.
+When I was writing my book Survival Mom, I was a stickler for accuracy.
+Chapter 2 is all about water storage and purification, so I went to water expert Alan Martindale, the Water Quality Supervisor for the City of Mesa in Arizona, with all my unanswered questions about water safety.

-I asked Alan about the use of calcium hypochlorite, aka pool shock, for purifying water because I wanted an expert to weigh in on this popular survival and prepper topic.
-I’ve written directions for its use in purifying water here.
+I asked Alan about using calcium hypochlorite, aka pool shock, to purify water because I wanted an expert to weigh in on this popular survival and prepper topic.
+I’ve written directions for its use here.

 Here is what Alan had to say: